Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 Have the characters and the Heart of Sorrow roll initiative.
 If the characters leave the tower and later return, they can reroll initiative, but the heart's initiative count doesn't change.

 The awakened tower shakes and pitches on the Heart of Sorrow's initiative count.
 Any creature on the stairs or hanging on a tower wall at the start of the heart's turn must succeed on a DC 10 Dexterity saving throw or fall to the base of the tower.
-Characters who are crawling on the staircase or who lie [[/5.
-Mechanics/Rules/Conditions.md#prone\|prone]] on the stairs succeed automatically.
+Characters who are crawling on the staircase or who lie prone on the stairs succeed automatically.

 The Heart of Sorrow is a 10-foot-diameter red crystal heart that floats near the top of the tower.
 Characters standing on the nearby stairs can make melee attacks against the heart, provided their weapons have a reach of at least 10 feet.
 The glass heart has AC 15 and 50 hit points.
 If the heart is reduced to 0 hit points, it shatters, and its crystal shards transform into blood, which rains down on the tower interior and staircase.
 The destruction of the Heart of Sorrow causes the tower to stop shuddering, and the interior of the tower becomes dark.
 Destroying the heart earns the characters 1,500 XP.

 Strahd and the Heart of Sorrow are connected, such that any damage Strahd takes is transferred to the heart.
 If the heart absorbs damage that drops it to 0 hit points, it is destroyed, and Strahd takes any leftover damage.
 The Heart of Sorrow regains all its hit points at dawn if it has at least 1 hit point remaining.

 The Heart of Sorrow is held aloft by the will of Strahd.
-Casting [[5.
-Mechanics/Spells/Dispel Magic.md\|dispel magic]] on it has no effect.
+Casting dispel magic on it has no effect.

 ##### Animated Halberds